nucats/lab7/README.md

 3. Write a function `void pointer_arithmetic_chars()` that takes an array of characters (`char[]`)  and iterates over the characters via a pointer to print the sentence.

+4. Purposely put a bug somewhere in the functions above, and use the debugger and well-placed breakpoints to find the bug.

 4. Work through creating a vector of all the students in your section.

  Use the following class definition: